Get ready to have a happy holiday with these 12 helpful energy tips focused on safety and savings.

 All we want for the holidays is a blue flame on your natural gas range.
 That blue flame means your stovetop is working properly.
-A yellow flame is a sign that the range may need to be adjusted by a professional.
+A yellow flame is a sign the range may need to be adjusted by a professional.

 Oh the weather outside is frightful, but the space heater inside is delightful.
 Just make sure you use it safely.
 Place it on a flat surface away from children and pets, and keep it at least 6 feet away from flammable materials like wrapping paper and holiday decorations.

-Let it snow, let it snow, let it snow — but please, safely brush away snow and ice from your home’s natural gas meter and vents.
+Let it snow, let it snow, let it snow!
+But, please safely brush away snow and ice from your home’s natural gas meter and vents.
 The extra weight can stress or crack meter piping, causing a natural gas leak.

 Keep your baking spirits bright by using the light.
 Don’t open the oven door to peek at your holiday goodies — it increases cooking time and wastes energy.
 Use the oven light instead.